Key Principles of Change Management

 • Hierarchical differences

-The fact is that people prefer to ingest change in very different ways and understanding their neurological profile is a big deal in terms of working out how to communicate and explain the change in question.
+Let’s take neurodiversity as an example.
+15-20% of the population are neurodivergent, that’s 50% more than the number of left-handed people.
+The fact is that people prefer to ingest change in very different ways, and understanding any neurodiversity that they might have is a big deal in terms of working out how to communicate and explain the change in question.
+For instance, don’t show dyslexic stakeholders busy slides or send them long emails; provide visualisations and demonstrations to get both their advocacy and some really insightful feedback.

 Change Agent Network

 But having Change Agents in the mid and lower tiers of the business also ensures that people are receiving the change message from a source that they respect and who they feel understands their situation with regards to the change.
-Recipients of change are often most receptive to new ideas and ways of working when the changes are advocated and communicated by their direct line management.
+Recipients of change are often most receptive to new ideas and ways of working when the changes are advocated and communicated by their peers or direct line management.

-For additional reading check out our case study on Next Generation Technology Program Delivery where our team developed an integrated roll out strategy across various stakeholder groups, ensuring collaboration while also satisfying essential regulatory requirements.
+For additional reading, check out our case study on Next Generation Technology Program Delivery where our team developed an integrated roll out strategy across various stakeholder groups, ensuring collaboration while also satisfying essential regulatory requirements.

-5. Measure to sustain performance of change
+5. Measure to sustain the performance of change

 It is critical to continue to take the temperature on change during large transformational programs.
 You can use the Change Readiness Assessment, running it again, or you can kick off a Stakeholder Assurance Assessment.